-- Read the acceptable use policies and encourage their children to adhere to them. - Support our online safety approaches by discussing online safety issues with their children and reinforcing appropriate and safe online behaviours at home. - Role model safe and appropriate use of technology and social media. - Abide by the Acceptable Use Policies. - Identify changes in behaviour that could indicate that their child is at risk of harm online. - Seek help and support from the setting, or other appropriate agencies, if they or their child encounter risk or concerns online. - Contribute to the development of the online safety policies. - Use our systems, such as the school website, and other network resources, safely and appropriately. - Take responsibility for their own awareness in relation to the risks and opportunities posed by new and emerging technologies.
+- Read the acceptable use policies and encourage their children to adhere to them. - Support our online safety approaches by discussing online safety issues with their children and reinforcing appropriate and safe online behaviours at home. - Role model safe and appropriate use of technology and social media.

+- Abide by the home-school agreement and acceptable use policies. - Identify changes in behaviour that could indicate that their child is at risk of harm online. - Seek help and support from the setting, or other appropriate agencies, if they or their child encounter risk or concerns online. - Contribute to the development of the online safety policies. - Use our systems, such as learning platforms, and other network resources, safely and appropriately. - Take responsibility for their own awareness in relation to the risks and opportunities posed by new and emerging technologies.